-Cats also dislike strong smells – try putting lavender, rosemary and curry plants in your border.
-Some people also recommend using cut citrus peel – apparently it smells too strong for the cat.
+Cats also dislike strong smells – try putting lavender, rosemary, and curry plants in your border.
+Some people also recommend using cut citrus peel – apparently, it smells too strong for the cat.
+Rubbing raw onion in places where cats frequent has been said to steer them away.
 I have never tried it though.
 Citronella is also said to be effective.

 Another thing I would recommend is putting spiky things in the soil around the border.
 Wooden skewers or prunings from spiky plants like roses may help – cats have sensitive paws.

 I would recommend making sure to remove any cat poo from your soil – the smell of it will attract other cats.